-Tuition Exchange Program (CIC-TEP) No Share Share this page on Twitter Share this page on Facebook Share this page on LinkedIn Print this page Email this page Page ContentCIC–TEP is a network of CIC member colleges and universities willing to accept, tuition-free, students from families of full-time employees of other participating institutions.
+Tuition Exchange Program (CIC-TEP) No Share Share this page on Twitter Share this page on Facebook Share this page on LinkedIn Print this page Email this page Page ContentCIC–TEP is a network of CIC member colleges and universities that are willing to accept as students, tuition-free, full-time employees and their family members.
 Each participating institution in the network agrees to import a limited number of students on the same admission basis as they accept all other students, without regard to the number of students it exports.CIC–TEP began almost 40 years ago when a small group of member presidents suggested that CIC create a program with minimal rules and low fees that they could offer as a benefit to employees.
-Today, nearly 440 colleges and universities (roughly two-thirds of all CIC Members) from 48 states and five countries are participating.
-Over the decades, thousands of employees and their spouses and dependents have been able to attend college tuition-free.
+Today, nearly 440 colleges and universities (roughly two-thirds of all CIC Members) from 47 states and seven countries are participating.
+Over the decades, tens of thousands of employees and their spouses and dependents have been able to attend college tuition-free.
 Quick FactsThe CIC–TEP network consists of a variety of institutions in the U.S. and abroad, including baccalaureate, masters, doctoral research, arts, business, faith-related, health professions, and technology-related specialties.
 The size of each institution ranges from very small to large.Last year, close to 3,000 students applied for the CIC–TEP benefit.On average, two out of three applicants receive at least one offer of admissions.
 On average, seven students per participating institution apply to participate in the program annually.
 There are no limits on export considerations.Search for institutions Map of Participating InstitutionsView an interactive map of CIC institutions participating in CIC–TEP.
 Searchable List of Participating InstitutionsSearch for CIC institutions participating in CIC–TEP.
 How to Apply Application Procedure and Guidelines for StudentsStep-by-step application instructions for students and liaisons.
-Application Form(PDF)(For exchanges in the upcoming year) This application form should be sent from the liaison officer at the home/exporting institution for determining acceptance to CIC–TEP.
+Application Form(For exchanges in the upcoming year) This application is sent to the liaison officer at the home/exporting institution for determining acceptance to CIC–TEP.
 Frequently Asked Questions (FAQ)A list of general questions relevant to institutions, students, and liaisons.
 Details for Administering the Program Overview and InstructionsFor CIC–TEP Liaisons: Instructions for administering the program.
-Registration FormAn online form used by liaisons to register annually or to make changes to the liaison officer's contact information.
-Annual Report FormA downloadable template used by liaisons to report exchanges during the year.
-This report will be distributed to all liaisons in August 2016 and will be due in late October.
-Special Features of CIC–TEP Several distinctive elements of CIC’s Tuition Exchange Program provide significant advantages for participating institutions: Full tuition benefit;No hidden fees;True-access program;Broad eligibility for employees, spouses, and dependents;Optional waiting period for receipt of the benefit;Modest student import requirement;Access beyond full-time undergraduate study; andNational and international exchange opportunities.
-New CIC-TEP Members 2016–2017(for exchanges beginning in the 2017–2018 year) Austin College (TX)Cedarville University (OH)Philander Smith College (AR)Saint Augustine's University (NC)Wiley College (TX)2015–2016Aquinas College (TN)Aquinas College (MI)Bryn Athyn College (PA)Felician College (NJ)Flagler College (FL)Goldey-Beacom College (DE)Guilford College (NC)Life Pacific College (CA)MidAmerica Nazarene University (KS)Newbury College (MA)Reinhardt University (GA)St. Louis College of Pharmacy (MO)Wittenberg University (OH)Young Harris College (GA)For additional details or questions about CIC–TEP, contact Kate Webber, CIC director of membership services, at (202) 466-7230 or firstname.lastname@example.org.
+Profile UpdateFor current or new CIC–TEP Liaisons: Make changes to the institutional profile or liaison officer's contact information.
+CIC–TEP Online PortalFor CIC–TEP Liaisons: Manage all CIC–TEP applications sent and received by your institution.
+Special Features of CIC–TEPCIC–TEP offers many advantages to participating institutions and employees.
+Full tuition benefit.
+The CIC–TEP benefit covers the full cost of tuition for students at all participating institutions.
+No balance requirements.
+Since there are no limitations on the number of students who can use the benefit, institutions do not need to monitor whether “import” and “export” students are in balance.
+Broad eligibility for employees.
+All employees designated as full-time by a participating institution are eligible to receive exchange benefits.
+There is no need to limit use of the benefit to only certain groups of employees.
+Spouses and dependents are also eligible.
+In addition, spouses and dependents of full-time employees may also receive tuition benefits.
+Enrollment incentive.
+Students from families of employees at other institutions have an incentive to enroll at participating institutions.
+No hidden fees.
+Students can apply to multiple institutions without paying application or placement fees.
+Flexible study options.
+In addition to full-time undergraduate study, institutions can allow “import” students to enroll in part-time, graduate, doctoral, online, and/or study-abroad programs.
+Easy administration.
+Administering CIC–TEP is easy and can be done through a fully interactive, real-time, online portal, with no added annual reporting requirements.
+Large network.
+Currently, nearly 440 colleges in 47 states and seven countries participate in CIC–TEP, giving families a wide range of choice.
+New CIC-TEP Members 2021–2022 (for exchanges beginning in the 2022–2023 year)Goucher College (MD)Methodist College (IL)Pennsylvania College of Art & Design (PA)Tabor College (KS) For additional details or questions about CIC–TEP, contact CIC at (202) 466-7230 or firstname.lastname@example.org.